sidorares/pugify/README.md

 ### Programmatically

 Use the `configure` method to set options.
-See the section below for clarification.
-You must enable
+See the "Options" section below for clarification.

     const browserify = require('browserify');
     const pugify = require('pugify');